good2hear/react-native-ios-audio/README.md

 # installation
 1. Run 'npm install --save react-native-ios-audio'
+2. Open your_project.xcodeproj in ios folder using Xcode
-2. Add RNAudioPlayer.h, RNAudioPlayer.m files to "your_project" folder in XCode
+3. Add RNAudioPlayer.h, RNAudioPlayer.m files to your_project folder
 (they can also be found in node_modules/react-native-ios-audio/react-native-ios-audio)

 # usage
 ```javascript